GuanchunLi/Marmoset_Cortex_Model/README.md

 ## Overview

-This repository provides the source code and data associated with our recent manuscript.
+This repository provides the source code and data associated with our manuscript "*A hierarchy of time constants and reliable signal propagation in the marmoset cerebral cortex*".
 It includes executable Jupyter notebooks and auxiliary Python functions necessary for reproducing all analyses, simulations, and figures presented in the manuscript.

 ## 1. System Requirements